Junyi-L/USfluIndex/README.md

 # USfluIndex

 ## Description

-This repository contains code and data to reproduce the model comparison result in the paper "Forecasting Flu Activity in the United States: Benchmarking an Endemic-Epidemic Beta Model".
-R version: 3.4.4.
+This repository contains code and data to reproduce the model comparison results of the paper
+"Forecasting Flu Activity in the United States:
+Benchmarking an Endemic-Epidemic Beta Model" by Junyi Lu and Sebastian Meyer.

-Seven models are compared in this paper,
+Seven models are compared in this paper:

 * Beta model with 1 lag, using [**betareg**](https://CRAN.R-project.org/package=betareg)`::betareg()`,